epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-30-docker-arch-alpm.markdown

 author: epsi

 excerpt:
-  Examine APT step by step,
+  Examine ALPM step by step,
   using Debian container in Docker.
   One of Four Parts Article.